dhirendrajha25/Jenkins-k8s-jcasc/README.md

 - This chart refers to the official Jenkins image.

 - I have used the stable jenkins in the project for two reasons:
-    > The chart comes with jcasc plugin installed so additional step was needed to configure this.
+    > The chart comes with jcasc plugin installed so no additional step was needed to configure this.

     > For making the project simple and adhere to the timelines.